Addi-11/restaurant-agent/README.md

 ## Goal
 Build an intelligent restaurant assistant that can handle multi-turn conversations, process user queries, and interact with external tools (e.g., restaurant databases, reservation systems) to provide real-time information.

-## Use case
-Virtual concierge for FoodieSpot, helping customers find restaurants, check availability, fetch menus, and make reservations via a conversational interface.
-A user can interact through chat, ask about restaurants near them, browse menus, and book a table—all in a single, natural conversation flow.
-The agent will integrate with a restaurant database, maintain user preferences, and ensure real-time updates

 ### State Transition Diagram